vscode-restructuredtext/docs/articles/linter.rst

 the source files and report back common issues under ``PROBLEMS`` tab (which can be opened via ``View | Problems`` menu item).

+.. note:: As many linting rules are also available in Esbonio, you don't need to install a specific linter if you don't need its specific features.

 Settings
 --------
 To learn more about the settings, refer to :doc:`/articles/configuration`.